emmavz/cypher/tokenomics.md

 **CPHR --> TEA**

 Cypher (the platform) will cover all gas fees from topping up/withdrawing from all users by paying a [monthly] fee to TEA.
-The user does not have to interact with TEA.